 Peter Pan by J.M.
 Barrie happened while we toured through Canada.
 It was our first official chapter book.
 A bus ride through the plains of Saskatuan never saw so many pirates and crocs.

-Many Moons by James Thurber is a book I had as a girl about a princess who wants the moon and her father goes through all of his advisers to try to get it for her.
-It is laugh out loud funny for kids and grown ups alike and especially entertaining for anyone who has ever been asked to deliver the moon.
+Many Moons by James Thurber is a book I had as a girl about a princess who wants the moon and her father goes through all of his advisers to get it for her.
+It is ‘laugh out loud’ funny for kids and grown ups alike-especially entertaining for anyone who’s ever been asked to deliver the moon.

 Should I Share My Ice Cream by Mo Willems is a classic Elephant and Piggie Book.
 These books are great early readers since Mr. Willems is so stinking good at depicting emotions through his illustrations.
 Elephant gets some ice cream in this one and he wants to share it with his friend, but he also wants it all for himself.
 What to do?
 I want to squeeze Mo Willems for being so awesome.

 Paddington by Michael Bond is one illustrated chapter of his original book, A Bear Called Paddington.
 It is delightfully English.
-Paddington’s love of marmalade and tea has not been lost on G. Plus, every major city in Australia has a district called Paddington in it somewhere.
+Paddington’s love of marmalade and tea has not been lost on our son.
+Plus, every major city in Australia has a district called Paddington in it somewhere.

 Hairy Maclary’s Bone by Lynley Dodd is just as great if not better than the first Hairy Maclary.
 All of his friends try to get his bone, but Hairy’s too smart for all that.

-Diary of a Wombat by Jackie French was a book I just had to investigate.
+Diary of a Wombat by Jackie French was a book I had to investigate.
 Before we moved to Australia I didn’t know what a wombat was.
-I didn’t know, but now I do.
-If you need a refresher on the cuteness of the wombat, here is a three minute video of one eating grass.
+If you need a refresher on the cuteness of the wombat, here is a three-minute video of one eating grass.

-This is New York by M. Sasek was delivered to G from Santa because all the wombats and marmalade are great, but let’s keep it real.
+This is New York by M. Sasek was delivered from Santa because all the wombats and marmalade is great, but let’s keep it real.